 We are thrilled to report that construction of our new home is officially underway!

-Visions and plans for our “forever home” have been in the works for over 10 years, and we are on track to open the doors at 1600 North Huron River Drive in Ypsilanti by the end of 2019.
+Visions and plans for our “forever home” have been in the works for over 10 years, and we are on track to open the doors at 1600 North Huron River Drive in Ypsilanti by January 2020.
 Read press release here.

 A 3D rendering of our new house.